stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

    - i to 0.
    - e to 0.
 4. Increment i.
-5. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the initial contributions.
+5. Sign and exchange a closing transaction C_i, that closes the channel.
 6. Sign and exchange a declaration transaction D_i.
 7. I and R sign and exchange the formation transaction F.
 8. I or R submit F.